 Since yurt kits come in a wide range of sizes with plenty of add-on options, you probably won’t need to go custom unless you want to use specialty materials or create a yurt larger than 30 feet in diameter.

 Building a yurt yourself will cost anywhere from $7,500 to $35,000.
-This is significantly cheaper than hiring a local custom home builder to construct your yurt, which costs around $11,500 to $44,000 on average.
+This is significantly cheaper than hiring a local custom home builder or barn builder to construct your yurt, which costs around $11,500 to $44,000 on average.
 However, while professional construction seems more costly upfront, in the long run, you’ll likely save on repair costs—an experienced construction pro is less likely to make expensive building mistakes.

 Going DIY on your yurt project can save you money, but only if you have experience with building and complex projects, like constructing a roof, designing and installing a small kitchen, adding weatherproofing, and installing a wood stove and air conditioning.
 If one of these DIYs goes wrong, the results can be costly and dangerous.
 Call a builder who can tackle the project safely and create the perfect yurt for you.